1922 regnal list of Ethiopia: Louis J. Morié's Histoire de l'Éthiopie

 Louis J. Morié was a French historian who wrote a history of Ethiopia in the early 20th century.
-The two-volume work, titled Histoire de l'Éthiopie (Nubie et Abyssinie), was published in 1904, the first volume focusing on ancient Nubia (called "Ancient Ethiopia" by Morié) and the second volume focusing on Abyssinia ("Modern Ethiopia").
+The two-volume work, titled Histoire de l'Éthiopie (Nubie et Abyssinie), was published in 1904, with the first volume focusing on ancient Nubia (called "Ancient Ethiopia" by Morié) and the second on Abyssinia ("Modern Ethiopia").
 An abridged edition was printed in 1897, but only 100 copies were made for the author's friends.
 Historian Manfred Kropp identified the first volume as a key source in the creation of the 1922 Ethiopian regnal list and provided evidence from Morié's text that corroborated the names and information on the list.
 Kropp noted that Morié's book was more imaginative than scientific in its approach to Ethiopian history and blamed Selassie's European friends and contemporaries for the influence of Morié's book on Selassie's writing of Ethiopian history.
 E. A. Wallis Budge mentions Morié's book in his own similarly titled two-volume work A History of Ethiopia: Nubia and Abyssinia, but surprisingly makes no mention of the clear similarity between Morié's narrative and the 1922 Ethiopian regnal list.
 Charles Rey, in his book Unconquered Abyssinia, mentioned an "enthusiastic French writer" who had dated "the birth of the Abyssinian monarchy from the foundation of the Kingdom of Meroë by Cush about 5800 B.C." but Rey felt this writer could "not be taken seriously" because of his belief that the Deluge was a historical event.
-Rey was likely referring to Morié, who had claimed that 5800 BC was the approximate date when Cush began ruling Aethiopia and he also treated the Biblical flood narrative as historical fact.
-Like Budge, Rey apparently did not notice the striking the similarities between Morié's narrative and the 1922 Ethiopian regnal list.
+Rey was likely referring to Morié, who had claimed that 5800 BC was the approximate date when Cush began ruling Aethiopia, and he also treated the Biblical flood narrative as a historical fact.
+Like Budge, Rey apparently did not notice the striking similarities between Morié's narrative and the 1922 Ethiopian regnal list.